Skip to main content

 Overview

 Unit tests run your component and hook logic in isolation using Vitest with happy-dom.
-They’re fast, don’t require the inspector or a browser, and are included in the default sunpeak test run.
+They’re fast, don’t require the inspector or a browser, and test tool handlers, React components, and data transformations directly.

 Setup